hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

     return $activation_code;
 }
 ```
-This is vulnerable to timing attack, since the PHP `time()` function returns number of seconds since January 1 1970 00:00:00 GMT.
-If i execute this function on my local machine, and make a request to register a user within the one second, i should get the same activation code and manage to activate my account.
+This is vulnerable to a timing attack since the PHP `time()` function returns the number of seconds since January 1 1970 00:00:00 GMT.
+I can use this function to generate a code and make a request to register a user.
+If this happens within one second, i should get the same activation code and manage to activate my account.

 ## Initial access
-PHP on Kali linux is compiled without the `curl` library, and that makes it complicated to make http requests, i will hovewer use a python script and call the php function from it:
+PHP on Kali linux is compiled without the `curl` library, and that makes it complicated to make http requests, i will hovewer use a python script and call the php function from it
 ```python
 import random
 import subprocess